-- You must know the type of protocol (HTTP or HTTPS) that is to be configured on the cluster and the port number use to connect to the cluster. - You must have adequate space on the Unified Manager server.
+- You must know the port number to connect to the cluster using the HTTPS protocol (typically port 443). - The cluster must be running ONTAP version 9.1 software or greater. - You must have adequate space on the Unified Manager server.
 You are prevented from adding a cluster to the server when greater than 90% of space is already consumed.